Getting started¶

 Running the examples¶

-More examples can be found in the examples sub-module.
+More examples can be found in the examples submodule.
 To run an example:

-- Run one of the programs providing sensible command line parameters where required.
+baseUrl=http://localhost:8080. - Run one of the programs providing sensible command line parameters where required.